shar - phpMan

 This is the "use `name' to document the archive" option.
 This option

-takes an argument string `NAME'.
+takes a string argument `NAME'.
 Name of archive to be included in the

 subject header of the shar files.
 See the `--net-headers' option.